 To begin, take a look at your current health insurance policy and see if there are any extra gym membership or lifestyle benefits you’re missing out on.
-This information should be outlined in your PDS and potentially available on your health insurance provider’s website.
+This information should be outlined in your health insurance fund’s published information and potentially available on their website.

 If you don’t have health cover yet, think about whether gym membership benefits could be an ideal option for you and your family.
 As we’ve explored, many health funds in Australia offer this and sometimes even more.
 For example, Westfund is known to cover swimming classes for children!
 See Westfund for details.

 Getting on the phone to a health insurer and asking about health management, healthy lifestyle benefits and wellness extras is a perfect way to start the conversation.
 Fill out a few quick details in the form below to contact an adviser.